An artistic and cultural hub where forbidden Christianity once flourished

 Monkey and nature conservation in action

-Opened as a means to manage the local monkey population and their natural environment, Takasakiyama Monkey Park is a great way of seeing a typical day of the 1,300 wild monkeys.
+Opened as a means to manage the local monkey population and their natural environment, Takasakiyama Natural Zoological Garden is a great way of seeing a typical day of the 1,000 wild monkeys.

-Don't miss feeding time, a daily highlight on the monkey park calendar.
+Don't miss feeding time, a daily highlight of the monkey garden.
 After feeding these fuzzy locals, you can watch them run around, groom each other and sunbathe.
-Follow one of the park's walking courses to see the monkeys without having to deal with the crowds.
+Follow one of the park's walking courses to see the more of the monkeys.